Eggmanaa/The-Great-Cloud-of-Witnesses-Compendium/README.md

 ## User Guide

 ### Navigating the Gallery
-1. **Browse Saints**: Scroll through the gallery grid to see all 10 saints
+1. **Browse Saints**: Scroll through the gallery grid to see all 10 saints with full uncropped portraits
-2. **View Details**: Click on any saint card to open their full biography
+2. **View Details**: Click on any saint card to open their full biography with large image
+3. **Full-Screen Images**: Click on any saint portrait to view in immersive full-screen mode
-3. **Read Biography**: Explore comprehensive life stories, miracles, and legacy
+4. **Read Biography**: Explore comprehensive life stories, miracles, and legacy
-4. **View Full Images**: Click on saint portraits in the modal to see full-size images
+5. **Navigation**: Use ESC key or click outside image to close full-screen view
-5. **Close Modal**: Click the X button or press ESC to return to the gallery
+6. **Close Modal**: Click the X button or press ESC to return to the gallery

 ### Features in Detail
 - **Feast Day Badges**: Each saint card shows their liturgical feast day